 Warning: Do not get pizza slices in Florence.
 You'll get the wrong impression of Italian pizza, which is only worth eating if it comes from Rome or southernmost Italy.
 I have never had decent pizza-by-the-slice in Florence.
 It's always terrible.

 There are a few decent pizzerie (for sit-down meals of wood-fired pizzas); the best of those is Il Pizzaiuolo.

 - Markets in Florence

 - Recommended restaurants in Florence

 - Useful dining phrases in Italian

-This material was last updated January 2011.
+This article was written by Reid Bramblett and was last updated in January 2011.
 All information was accurate at the time.

 about | contact | faq